darkrelics/eidolon-engine/documentation/incremental-requirements.md

 #### 4.1.1 Application Integration

-The incremental game will be integrated into the existing portal structure:
+The incremental game will be integrated into the existing portal structure.
+The Flutter application follows a standard directory organization with screens for UI components, services for API communication, models for data structures, and providers for state management.
+This structure ensures clear separation of concerns and maintainable code organization.

 ```
 portal/